rawify/BitSet.js/README.md

 BitSet not()
 ---
-Immutable; Calculates the bitwise not
+Immutable; Calculates the bitwise complement

 BitSet and(Mixed x)
 ---
-Immutable; Calculates the bitwise and between two bitsets
+Immutable; Calculates the bitwise intersection of two bitsets

 BitSet or(Mixed x)
 ---
-Immutable; Calculates the bitwise or between two bitsets
+Immutable; Calculates the bitwise union of two bitsets

 BitSet xor(Mixed x)
 ---